WINKgroup/winkit-cli-angular/resources/templates/project_template/README.md

 # Contact

-If you find any errors, typos, issues... basically anything that you think we should fix or improve in Winkular, send us an email to info@wink.by
+If you find any errors, typos, issues... basically anything that you think we should fix or improve in Winkit, send us an email to info@wink.by

 # What's next?
-### winkular update:model|um \<modelName\>
+### winkit update:model|um \<modelName\>
 This command will:
 - Automatically find new parameters added to the model and update constructors and mapping methods
 - Generate html elements for new parameters in the detail component